Nick7OlFox/online-vote/README.md

 # Assumptions
 - There cannot only be only poll active at the time
-- Polls have an end time
+- Polls can have an end time

 # API Endpoint
 -<b>POST</b> <i>{host address}</i>/v1/question/